About Us

 • Make findings of legal wrongdoing.

-• Publish unsupported allegations.
+• Publish unsupported allegations or unsupported praise.

 • Operate as a smear campaign or revenge platform.